sandheepg/musings/_posts/2017-03-01-getting-started-with-elixir.md

 Elixir is a dynamic, functional, concurrent programming language that is built on top of Erlang and runs on its VM.
 You can get more details about Elixir [here](https://en.wikipedia.org/wiki/Elixir_(programming_language) "Wikipedia") and [here](http://elixir-lang.org "Official site")

-The only pre-requisite for installing Elixir, is Erlang.
-The following instructions will guide you on how to install Elixir on different
+In order to install Elixir, you must have Erlang installed.
+The following instructions will guide you on how to install Elixir on different OS.

+For Mac OSX users

 {% highlight bash %}
 # update brew packages before installing Erlang.
 brew update
-# OSX 10.7 and later might need autoconf
-# check for presence by running
+# OSX 10.7 and later might need autoconf.
+Check for its presence by running
 which autoconf
 # if not installed, run
 brew install autoconf